 Companies who fail to review and adjust their SLAs at times of IT service improvement may no longer meet their service levels targets – and the result could be a customer lost or penalties from SLA non-compliance.

-#6: SLAs should account for usual and unusual exceptions
+6. Ensure SLAs account for usual & unusual exceptions

 It’s just as important to define where an SLA does not apply as where it does apply.
 Your SLA should define any usual and unusual situations that will hinder or prevent IT service processing.